Tianyu-yang-anna/ATTENTION-BASED-PROTOPNET-/README.txt

 by Jon Donnelly, Alina Jade Barnett, and Chaofan Chen, published in CVPR 2022 and accessible at: https://openaccess.thecvf.com/content/CVPR2022/html/Donnelly_Deformable_ProtoPNet_An_Interpretable_Image_Classifier_Using_Deformable_Prototypes_CVPR_2022_paper.html

-A trained Deformable ProtoPNet and the auxiliary files needed to perform local and global analysis on it can be downloaded from https://duke.box.com/v/deformable-protopnet

-A video summary of this paper is available at https://youtu.be/2cgidJJtGU8

 This code integrates the publicly available code from (https://github.com/cfchen-duke/ProtoPNet) implementing "This Looks Like That: Deep Learning for Interpretable Image Recognition" and from (https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0) implementing